limatix/databrowse/README.md

 01 June 2018; by Carl W. Magnuson (NDE Division Director).

 ## CEFDatabrowse Install Instructions ##
+Dependencies are platform specific and can be found in [requirements](https://github.com/limatix/databrowse/blob/master/requirements).

 From PIP:<br>
     `> pip install databrowse`<br>
 From source:<br>